mortonbaker/elevenlabs_project_joiner/README.md

 1. Store your ElevenLabs API key in an environment variable named `ELEVEN_API_KEY`.
 2. Place your text files in the `txt_files` directory.
+3. Replace the `voice_id` with the voice of your choosing.
-3. Run the script to convert all text files in the directory to speech and combine them into a single MP3 file named `combined.mp3`.
+4. Run the script to convert all text files in the directory to speech and combine them into a single MP3 file named `combined.mp3`.

 The script is designed to handle errors gracefully, informing the user if the API request fails or if the expected audio content is not received.